-On February 22, 2018, the Company completed a transformational merger with Keg Restaurants Ltd. ("KRL").
-Vancouver-based KRL is the owner, operator and franchisor of casual dining steakhouse restaurants operating under the trade name "The Keg Steakhouse & Bar" in Canada and select markets in the United States.
+On February 22, 2018, the Company completed a transformational merger with The Keg.
+The Keg, based in Vancouver, is the owner, operator and franchisor of casual dining steakhouse restaurants operating under the trade name "The Keg Steakhouse & Bar" in Canada and select markets in the United States.
 The Keg has established an enviable brand name and reputation as the leader in service, food and ambiance in full service restaurants.
-The Company paid to KRL's shareholders, Fairfax Financial Holdings Limited and David Aisenstat an aggregate purchase price of approximately \$200 million that was funded through the Company's existing credit facility as well as through the issuance of 3,801,284 Subordinate Voting Shares.
-In addition, the Company may be required to pay up to an additional \$30 million of cash consideration to Mr. Aisenstat upon the achievement of certain financial milestones within the first three fiscal years following closing.
-As at December 29, 2019, there were a total of 107 Keg locations.
+The Company paid to The Keg's shareholders, Fairfax Financial Holdings Limited and David Aisenstat an aggregate purchase price of approximately \$200 million that was funded through the Company's existing credit facility as well as through the issuance of 3,801,284 Subordinate Voting Shares.
+As at December 27, 2020, there were a total of 106 Keg locations.

-The Keg Royalties Income Fund (the "Fund") is a limited purpose, open-ended trust established under the laws of the Province of Ontario that, through The Keg Rights Limited Partnership (the "Partnership"), a subsidiary of the Fund, owns certain trademarks and other related intellectual property licensed to KRL.
-In exchange for the use of those Keg-branded trademarks for 99 years and other related intellectual property, KRL pays the Fund a royalty of 4% of gross sales of Keg restaurants included in the royalty pool.
-Recipe's merger with KRL did not change KRL's contractual relationship with the Fund.
-The Fund will remain in its current form and continue to receive royalties from KRL restaurants included in the royalty pool.
-In that regard, the contractual and operational agreements between KRL and the Fund are unchanged by KRL's merger with Recipe.
+The Keg Royalties Income Fund (the "Fund") is a limited purpose, open-ended trust established under the laws of the Province of Ontario that, through The Keg Rights Limited Partnership (the "Partnership"), a subsidiary of the Fund, owns certain trademarks and other related intellectual property licensed to The Keg.
+In exchange for the use of those Keg-branded trademarks for 99 years and other related intellectual property, The Keg pays the Fund a royalty of 4% of gross sales of The Keg restaurants included in the royalty pool.
+Recipe's merger with The Keg did not change The Keg's contractual relationship with the Fund.
+The Fund continues to receive royalties from The Keg restaurants included in the royalty pool.
+In that regard, the contractual and operational agreements between The Keg and the Fund were unchanged by The Keg's merger with Recipe.

 On March 9, 2018, the Company acquired a 42.5% interest in a joint venture partnership with the purpose of owning and operating Fresh restaurants.
 Fresh is a vegan and vegetarian concept and the joint venture is an opportunity for Recipe to collaborate with proven entrepreneurs on a start-up company with long-term growth potential.
-Fresh currently has five restaurants in the Greater Toronto Area, however, these restaurants will remain outside of the joint venture.
+Fresh currently has nine restaurants in the Greater Toronto Area, seven of which are outside of the joint venture.